mohamedabdiahmed/mohamedabdiahmed/README.md

  Developer.
 Speaker.
 Teacher.
 ----------------------------

- Mohamed Abdi Ahmed is a JavaScript Developer, Speaker, and Teacher with a passion for teaching developers through content.
+ Mohamed Abdi Ahmed is a .NET Developer, Speaker, and Teacher with a passion for teaching developers through content.
 He is a full-time Technical Content Creator with years of experience in Software Development and Developer Advocacy.

 Here are some ideas to get you started: